canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 All [OSS licences](9_Annex_Legal.md#licences) grant users broad rights to modify the software.
 Since reciprocal obligations only engage upon distribution, one can exercise this right to modify the software for internal use without triggering any additional legal obligations.
 The legal context of modifying OSS and using it internally is the same as merely using it internally without modification.

-However, although there is no legal difference between these two scenarios, some organizations and businesses may still wish to establish a policy of handling modified software differently, like the "NRC Open Source Software Guidelines" (available on GCpedia).
+However, although there is no legal difference between these two scenarios, some organizations and businesses may still wish to establish a policy of handling modified software differently, like the "NRC OSS Guidelines" (available on GCpedia).
 Tracking and handling modified software with extra caution can help ensure that an organization or business does not mistakenly distribute the software at a future time (which would then raise additional legal implications).

 #### Internal Distribution

-The scenario of “use without distribution” (i.e., the context which does not engage reciprocal licensing obligations) is relatively broad in scope.
-In general, internal distribution within a business or organization does not constitute a legal “distribution” or “conveyance” and does not implicate reciprocal licensing obligations.
-For example, the GPL considers distribution as “any kind of propagation that enables other parties to make or receive copies”.
+The scenario of "use without distribution" (i.e., the context which does not engage reciprocal licensing obligations) is relatively broad in scope.
+In general, internal distribution within a business or organization does not constitute a legal "distribution" or "conveyance" and does not implicate reciprocal licensing obligations.
+For example, the GPL considers distribution as "any kind of propagation that enables other parties to make or receive copies".
 A corporation is only a single legal party and can make, modify and distribute OSS to its employees without engaging additional obligations.

-Given that separate government departments operate semi-autonomously, there is a possible argument that the different departments constitute different “parties”.
+Given that separate government departments operate semi-autonomously, there is a possible argument that the different departments constitute different "parties".
 However, this interpretation is unlikely.
 Such an understanding would be incongruent with the general legal understanding of a federal or provincial Crown as being a single legal entity.
-A 2005 research paper [Legal Issues for the Use of Free and Open Source Software in Government](http://www.austlii.edu.au/au/journals/MelbULawRw/2005/13.html) show that Eben Moglen, general counsel for the FSF, which typically promotes a strong and wide understanding of distribution, takes the view that “federal Government agencies may share free software without making a ‘distribution’“.
+A 2005 research paper [Legal Issues for the Use of Free and OSS in Government](http://www.austlii.edu.au/au/journals/MelbULawRw/2005/13.html) show that Eben Moglen, general counsel for the FSF, which typically promotes a strong and wide understanding of distribution, takes the view that "federal Government agencies may share free software without making a ‘distribution’".

-However, distribution between the different legal entities of the federal crown and a provincial crown, or between provincial crowns, almost certainly constitutes “distribution”.
+However, distribution between the different legal entities of the federal crown and a provincial crown, or between provincial crowns, almost certainly constitutes "distribution".

 ### Benefits